slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"A politician divides mankind into two classes: tools and enemies."
 -- Friedrich Nietzsche [1844]*

+> *"Politicians and diapers must be changed often, and for the same reason."
+-- Eça de Queirós [1845]*

 > *"The urge to save humanity is almost always a false front for the urge to rule it." (...)
 "Every decent man is ashamed of the government he lives under."
 -- H.L.
 Mencken [1880]*